 Did you spot the difference?
 The Passion Translation interpreted the "gift of discerning of spirits" as the "gift to discern what the Spirit is speaking."

-It's an obvious error by Simmons, and a dangerous one at that as it misrepresents the true meaning of "discerning of spirits" and could potentially prevent someone from knowing they could exercise the ability to discern an evil spirit.
+It's an obvious error by Simmons, and a dangerous one, as it misrepresents the true meaning of "discerning of spirits" and could potentially prevent someone from knowing they could exercise the ability to discern an evil spirit.

 The Passion Translation alters Scripture to a completely different meaning at times.
 For example, here's a familiar verse from the New King James Version of the Bible: